 Dr. Young is the author of more than 60 journal articles, reviews and book chapters relating to HIV and its treatment.
 He is a principal investigator with the U.S. Centers for Disease Control and Prevention's HIV Outpatient Study (HOPS), a massive ongoing analysis of the health of HIV-positive people throughout the U.S. A member of the HIV Medicine Association, the International AIDS Society and the American Academy of HIV Medicine, Dr. Young is also actively involved in educating health care professionals and community groups throughout the world on HIV-related subjects.
 He has devoted the past six years to training HIV physicians in Eastern Europe and Central Asia, where he witnessed a coup d'etat and a polio epidemic.

-Dr. Young has received consulting or speaking fees from Bristol-Myers Squibb, Gilead Sciences, Merck & Co., Monogram Biosciences and ViiV Healthcare.
+Dr. Young has received consulting or speaking fees from Bristol-Myers Squibb, Gilead Sciences, Merck & Co. and ViiV Healthcare.
 He has received research funding from Gilead Sciences and ViiV Healthcare.
-(Disclosures were last updated October 2013.)
+(Disclosures were last updated February 2015.)